apache/comdev-site/source/_index.md

 #### Diversity and Inclusion

-<a href="http://diversity.apache.org/">Apache DE&I</a>  (Diversity, Inclusion and Equity) website has more information
-on that project and current initiatives, dedicated to understanding and promoting diversity and inclusion in ASF communities.
+The <a href="http://diversity.apache.org/">Apache DE&I</a> (Diversity, Equity, and Inclusion) website has more information on that project and current initiatives dedicated to understanding and promoting diversity and inclusion in ASF communities.

   </div>
   <div class="col-md-4">